German reunification: Unified Berlin

 Berlin was marred by disjointed economic restructuring, associated with massive deindustrialisation.
 Economist Oliver Marc Hartwich asserts that, while the East undoubtedly improved economically, it was "at a much slower pace than [then Chancellor Helmut] Kohl had predicted".
 Wealth and income inequality between former East and West Germany continued for decades after reunification.
 On average, adults in the former West Germany had assets worth 94,000 euros in 2014 as compared to the adults in the former communist East Germany which had just over 40,000 euros in assets.
 The fall of the Berlin Wall and the factors described above led to mass migration from East Berlin and East Germany, producing a large labor supply shock in the West.
 Emigration from the East, totaling 870,000 people between 1989 and 1992 alone, led to worse employment outcomes for the least-educated workers, for blue-collar workers, for men, and for foreign nationals.

-At the close of the century, it became evident that despite significant investment and planning, Berlin was unlikely to retake "its seat between the European Global Cities of London and Paris", primarily due to the fact that Germany's financial and commercial capital is located elsewhere (Frankfurt) than the administrative one (Berlin), in resemblance of Italy (Milan vs Rome), Switzerland (Zürich vs Bern), Canada (Toronto vs Ottawa), Australia (Sydney vs Canberra), the US (New York City vs Washington, DC) or the Netherlands (Amsterdam vs The Hague), as opposed to London, Paris, Madrid, Vienna, Warsaw or Moscow which combine both roles.
+At the close of the century, it became evident that despite significant investment and planning, Berlin was unlikely to retake "its seat between the European Global Cities of London and Paris", primarily due to the fact that Germany's financial and commercial capital is located elsewhere (Frankfurt) than the administrative one (Berlin), in resemblance of Italy (Milan vs. Rome), Switzerland (Zürich vs. Bern), Canada (Toronto vs. Ottawa), Australia (Sydney vs. Canberra), the US (New York City vs. Washington, DC) or the Netherlands (Amsterdam vs. The Hague), as opposed to London, Paris, Madrid, Vienna, Warsaw or Moscow which combine both roles.

-Yet, ultimately, the disparity between East and West portions of Berlin has led to the city achieving a new urban identity.
-A number of locales of East Berlin, characterized by dwellings of in-between use of abandoned space for little to no rent, have become the focal point and foundation of Berlin's burgeoning creative activities.
+Ultimately, the disparity between East and West portions of Berlin has led to the city achieving a new urban identity.
+A number of locales of East Berlin, characterized by dwellings of for little to no rent, have become the focal point and foundation of Berlin's creative activities.
 According to Berlin Mayor Klaus Wowereit, "the best that Berlin has to offer, its unique creativity.
 Creativity is Berlin's future."
 Overall, the Berlin government's engagement in creativity is strongly centered on marketing and promotional initiatives instead of creative production.